-- As mentioned in paragraph 18, proponents of annual cohorts note there is no requirement in IFRS 17 on how to allocate fair value gains to specific cohorts and, missing contractual indications on how to do so, judgement1 is required to determine an allocation that provides useful information.
-Arguments against annual cohorts are based on an assumption that specific underlying items have to be allocated to each annual cohort based on an interpretation of the standard.
+- As mentioned in paragraph 22, proponents of annual cohorts note that there is no requirement in IFRS 17 on how to allocate fair value gains to specific cohorts and, missing contractual indications on how to do so, judgement is required to determine an allocation that provides useful information.
+Arguments against annual cohorts are based, they say, on an assumption that specific underlying items have to be allocated to each annual cohort based on an interpretation of the Standard.
 Further, it is important to recognise that where for instance financial guarantees impact the CSM (either in full or partially when the risk is shared with policyholders) this may have a significant impact on the estimated profitability of a group and therefore the variable fee and the CSM.
-Annual cohorts would allow to capture this without necessarily adding complexities relating to tracking of assets. - The fact that the entity expects to spread the policyholders' share of the fair value returns to policyholders over a longer period, i.e. the duration of the entire portfolio, is reflected in the application of the requirements of paragraph B68 to reflect the effect of sharing of risks on the CSM or the related groups.
-However, the sharing of risks between policyholders does not mean the entity should not recognise its share over the life of the annual cohort of contracts to which the fair value returns relate.
+Annual cohorts would allow to capture this without necessarily adding complexities relating to tracking of assets. - The fact that the entity expects to spread the policyholders' share of the fair value returns to policyholders over a longer period, i.e., the duration of the entire portfolio, is reflected in the application of the requirements of paragraph B68 of IFRS 17 to reflect the effect of sharing of risks on the CSM or the related groups.
+However, the sharing of risks between policyholders does not mean that the entity should not recognise its share over the life of the annual cohort of contracts to which the fair value returns relate.
 These stakeholders consider that the allocation over a longer period has no impact on the entity's profitability.
-Therefore, they consider that the purpose of the annual cohorts is not about recognising or disclosing the policyholders' share of returns but about the shareholder's profit, i.e. the CSM that is recognised as revenue. - 34 Some stakeholders observe that annual cohorts prevent the continued recognition of the CSM after the related cohorts have been derecognised.
+Therefore, they consider that the purpose of the annual cohorts is not about recognising or disclosing the policyholders' share of returns but about the shareholder's profit, i.e., the CSM that is recognised as revenue.

+&lt;sup>2 For example, an IASB Staff paper for the February 2020 meeting illustrates an allocation of an equal rate of return on CSM of each annual cohorts reflecting the contractual rights of policyholders.

+- 40 Some stakeholders observe that annual cohorts prevent the continued recognition of the CSM after the related cohorts have been derecognised.
 However, this is not always the case as paragraph 76 of IFRS 17 deals with this on derecognition of insurance contracts.
-Furthermore, the bigger concern is whether the allocation of the CSM to profit or loss is at an appropriate rate.

-1 For example, an IASB Staff paper for the February 2020 meeting illustrates an allocation of an equal rate of return on CSM of each annual cohorts reflecting the contractual rights of policyholders.

-In addition, some stakeholders observe that the absence of annual cohorts in a mutualised portfolio would require a judgemental allocation of the CSM to insurance revenue while the recognised insurance revenue would be relevant if annual cohorts are applied.
+Furthermore, the bigger concern is whether the allocation of the CSM to profit or loss is at an appropriate rate. - In addition, some stakeholders observe that the absence of annual cohorts in a mutualised portfolio would require a judgemental allocation of the CSM to insurance revenue while the recognised insurance revenue would be relevant if annual cohorts are applied.